 SpinFlow advanced mode allows you to define your own experiments, your way.

-Flow liquid samples at variable temperature (20°C – 70°C) without spectral artefacts.
+Flow liquid samples at variable temperature (20°C – 60°C) without spectral artefacts.
 Run high duty cycle pulse sequences without destabilising the magnet.

 True broadband capability gives you the freedom to select the nuclei you need for your experiments, whether 1H, 13C, 31P, or something more exotic like 29Si, 11B, or 7Li.
 Just choose the nucleus of interest in the software and adjust the probe to ensure you are operating under the optimum conditions.

 Maximising the signal-to-noise ratio for some benchtop NMR experiments can be the difference between success and failure.
+The exceptional sensitivity of X-Pulse 120:1 (broadband) and 180:1 (1H/19F) for 1% ethyl benzene makes success more achievable.
 For those nuclei with low receptivity, such as 13C or 31P, ensuring sensitivity is paramount.
-The interchangeable X-Pods of the X-Pulse give you the added flexibility to achieve maximum signal-to-noise ratio for specific nuclei.
-These pods can be exchanged quickly and easily without shutting down the system.
-This allows you to be up and running with either maximised sensitivity or the flexibility of multinuclear spectroscopy whenever you need it.
+The ability to tune and match for each specific nuclei allows you to achieve maximum signal-to-noise ratio.
+X-pods can be exchanged quickly and easily without shutting down the system.

 Due to inherent limitations in spectral line separation, it is not easy to study polymers using 1H NMR spectroscopy.
 Wide, overlapping lines make the analysis of spectra difficult.
 We investigated the use of 13C NMR spectroscopy as an alternative for identifying types of nylon in industrial nylon-based products.
 All measurements were performed on an X-Pulse at 37°C. The concentration of the polymer solution was approximately 5% by weight.
 13C NMR spectra were acquired for three reference nylon samples (nylon 6, 66, 612).
 A simple comparison with the reference spectra allowed the identification of the type of nylon in the products.
 For example, the white cable tie is made of nylon 66 and the fishing line is nylon 6.